-Lest it appears I’m slacking in my wrapping efforts, I added mum-like pom poms using papers leftover from my brother’s wedding.
+Lest it appears I’m slacking by simply recycling ads, I added mum-like pom poms using papers from my brother’s wedding.
 They were made this way:

 - Fold a paper strip in half.
 The one shown measured about 21cm x 6.2cm.

 - Make slits along the fold but leave a small distance away from the opposite edge.
 To quicken this step, fold the paper strip further in half/quarter lengthwise before snipping.
 Make slim cuts for a denser bloom.

 - Open up the strip and turn over.

 - Fold it back in half (this will “wake up” the loops made in step 2) and roll it up freehand, or with a pen.